-Justice Christine Durham served on the Utah Supreme Court from 1982 to 2017, serving as Chief Justice from 2002 to 2012.
-Prior to becoming Chief Justice, she was as a Trial Judge for four years, one of them as presiding judge of the Third Judicial District Court.
+Justice Christine Durham has been on the Utah Supreme Court since 1982, and served as Chief Justice from 2002 to 2012.
+Prior to becoming Chief Justice, she had served as a Trial Judge for four years, one of them as presiding judge of the Third Judicial District Court.

 Justice Durham has been active in judicial education, serving as the first chair of the Utah Judicial Council’s Education Committee and a founder of the Leadership Institute in Judicial Education.